ackinc/lightweight-email-campaigner/README.md

     - allow user to choose from styled email templates when creating campaign
     - attachments in campaign emails
   - Edge-case handling
-    - if the call to save a new user (with refresh token) to DB fails, we'll never get a refresh token
-      - this will not be a problem until future scheduling of campaigns is implemented
-    - oauth refresh token invalidation
     - jwt extension (when used near expiry date)
   - Security
-    - HTTPS
     - Only enable CORS for authorized frontends
-    - XSS protection (if admin role being implemented)
+    - XSS protection (not an issue until admin role to be implemented)